Transvaginal Mesh Settlement

 - Neomedic paid $2.19 million to settle an undisclosed number of mesh lawsuits in December 2015.
 Neomedic reserved the right to walk away from the agreement if at least 90 percent of claimants did not opt into the settlement.
 The agreement covered the Contrasure Needleless Sling System, the Needleless Sling System, the Remeex System/TRT Remeex System, the KIM System, the Uplift device, and the Surelift device.

-If you were harmed by transvaginal mesh, ClassAction.com can help.
+If you were harmed by transvaginal or pelvic mesh, ClassAction.com can help.
 Our attorneys have recovered more than $5 billion for our clients.
 Contact us for a free case review to learn more.